WHERE THE TOP ROASTERS IN THE WORLD COME TO PLAY

 Follow 50 competitors around the world, competing for the prestigious title of Top Roaster of the Year 2020!

-Genio Roasters is extremely excited to be once again the Main Sponsor for The Coffee Magazine’s A Shot in the Dark Competition – South Africa’s only coffee roasting competition.
+Genio Roasters is extremely excited to be once again the Title Sponsor for The Coffee Magazine’s A Shot in the Dark 2020 Competition – South Africa’s only coffee roasting competition.

-Roasters from around South Africa are invited to test their skills in roasting speciality coffee beans, to achieve the most desirable flavours.
+50 Roasters from around South Africa were invited to test their skills in roasting specialty coffee beans and to achieve the most desirable flavours.
 The brainchild behind this competition was Genio Roaster’s owner, Neil Maree, who wanted to give roasters a competitive platform to demonstrate their roasting skills as well as an opportunity to grow personally, their brands and their businesses.

 Together with The Coffee Magazine, Neil was directly involved in the writing of the competition’s rules and procedures, ensuring that international standards were followed across the board.